Documentation Index

 Token rotation

-2. TokenManager observes the new token, deduplicates (skips if same as current)
+pushTokenUpdateson the Activity object TokenManagerobserves the new token, deduplicates (skips if same as current)- Posts to

 Multi-device support